circularfashion/cf-api/README.md

 https://app.circular.fashion/circularity_id/api/v<api_version>/data/v<data_version>
 ```

-Currently, the only API available is version 0, with the data version 3 so the start of the API uris will be:
+Currently, the only API available is version 0, with the data version 3 so the start of the API uris look like this:
 ```
 https://app.circular.fashion/circularity_id/api/v0/data/v3
 ```

-> **Disclaimer**: This first version is not made to stay and may be deprecated at some point.
+> **Disclaimer**: This first version is not made to stay and may be deprecated at some point in time.

 # Authentication and API key management
-The API key model is specific for the circularity id APIs and directly linked to a company.
+The API key model is specific for the circularity.id APIs and directly linked to a company.

-API keys cannot be deleted as such but are rather revoked.
+API keys cannot be deleted as such but can rather be revoked.

 The keys are specific for circularity id.
 This allows for separation of concerns when other APIs will be published.